 CBS is sometimes referred to as "phantom vision" syndrome, and can be compared to "phantom limb" syndrome, in which an individual can continue to receive sensation—and even pain signals—from a limb that has been amputated.

-Similarly, in CBS, when retinal cells no longer receive and relay visual images to the brain, due to eye disease or damage to the optic pathways, the visual system begins creating its own "phantom" images (such as this image of a blue moose reflected in the window at right).
+Similarly, in CBS, when retinal cells no longer receive and relay visual images to the brain, due to eye disease or damage to the optic pathways, the visual system begins creating its own "phantom" images (such as this image of a blue moose reflected in the window at left).

 In a National Public Radio story about CBS, ophthalmologist Jonathan Trobe, M.D., from the University of Michigan, explained it this way:

 The brain is a mash-up of stored visual memories.
 When visual cells in the brain stop getting information, which happens when your rods and cones stop working, the cells compensate.
 If there's no data coming in, they 'make up' images.